-The box-header implies we seek to only study the solutions of the heat equation that can be written as a Fourier series.
-While this is true there is more that needs to be done.
-It makes sense to begin with a physically motivated starting location and build up the problem definition so that we know exactly what our equation models.1 After this we consider how we might find solutions to the model equation and, more importantly, what these solutions mean for our model.
+The box-header implies we seek to only study the solutions of the heat equation but before this more that needs to be done.
+It makes sense to begin with a physically motivated starting location and build up the problem definition so that we know exactly what our equation models.
+After this we consider how we might find solutions to the model equation and, more importantly, what these solutions mean for our model.
 If we have done everything right then we can port much of this discussion over to the study of vibrations and simple wave motion.